-Bosnia-Herzegovina is enriched with a vast array of cultures, customs and landscape.
-Its people are known for their warm nature and hospitality and the easiest way to suck it all is in travelling around by car rental.
+Bosnia-Herzegovina is enriched with a vast array of cultures, customs, and landscape.
+Its people are known for their warm nature and hospitality and the easiest way to suck it all is in traveling around by car rental.

 The general climate of this region is hot summers with cool winters.
 One major incentive of visiting Bosnia-Herzegovina is that it exempts visa requirements for 90 days visit to nationals of many foreign countries including America, European Union, and Canada.